 Hasbro’s Original Nightmare Before Christmas Toys

 At that time, the only major toy game in Halloween Town (or any of the Holiday Worlds, for that matter) was Hasbro.
-The company released action figures of a dozen characters from the film: two versions of Jack Skellington (as himself and as Sandy Claws), Sally, “Evil Scientist” (though he’s named Dr. Finkelstein in the film), the Mayor, Oogie Boogie (who glowed in the dark), Behemoth, Werewolf, Santa Claus (apparently the rarest of the bunch) and—in a special 3-pack—Lock, Shock and Barrel.
+The company released action figures of a dozen characters from the film: two versions of Jack Skellington (as himself and as Sandy Claws), Sally, “Evil Scientist” (though he’s named Dr. Finkelstein in the film), the Mayor, Oogie Boogie (who glowed in the dark), Behemoth, Werewolf, Santa Claus (apparently the rarest of the bunch) and – in a special 3-pack – Lock, Shock, and Barrel.

 The NECA Before Christmas

-NECA also fanned the flames of Nightmare collecting with a popular line of 7-to-8-inch tall bobble heads (“head knockers”).
-Subjects included Barrel, Dr. Finkelstein, and several versions, including much smaller and larger sizes, of Jack.
+NECA also fanned the flames of Nightmare collecting with a popular line of 7 to 8-inch tall bobble heads (“Head Knockers”).
+Subjects included Barrel, Dr. Finkelstein, and several versions (including much smaller and larger sizes) of Jack.

 And NECA released some fairly elaborate Nightmare collectibles.
-The Mayor’s hearse-like car, for example, produced in a limited edition of 1500 units, is beautiful.
-It was sculpted and painted with fervent attention to detail, from the rust on the sides to the folds of the curtains, from the gas lamps on the tail to the frightened cat-shaped hood ornament.
+The Mayor’s hearse-like car, for example, produced in a limited edition of 1,500 units, is beautiful.
+It was sculpted and painted with fervent attention to detail, from the rust on the sides to the folds of the curtains, from the gas lamps on the tail to the frightened-cat-shaped hood ornament.
 NECA’s deluxe 14-inch Jack Skellington doll was another highlight, boasting 19 points of articulation and 12 interchangeable heads.
 Such products are clear testaments to the passion this film inspired in its fans.

 “A Feast for the Eyes and Imagination”

-Meanwhile, that passion was only growing—and not only in the U.S., but abroad.
+Meanwhile, that passion was only growing – and not only in the U.S., but abroad.

 “They really love that picture in Japan,” composer Danny Elfman told the LA Times in 2015.
-In fact, some Nightmare products appeared on the Japanese market first, such as Capcom’s video game The Nightmare Before Christmas: Oogie’s Revenge, which the company developed and released in Japan in 2004 before bringing it to the U.S. the next year (with a new subtitle, The Pumpkin King).
+In fact, some Nightmare products appeared on the Japanese market first, such as Capcom’s video game The Nightmare Before Christmas: Oogie’s Revenge, which the company developed and released in Japan in 2004 before bringing it to the U.S. the next year (with a new subtitle: The Pumpkin King).

 Other countries also have ready markets for Nightmare merchandise.
 For example, Jun Planning (formerly of Japan, now of South Korea) has issued several series of highly detailed, brightly painted PVC “trading figures” and mini-scenes.
-The history of Nightmare Before Christmas toys and collectibles from Asia could fill several articles all their own.
+The history of Nightmare Before Christmas toys and collectibles from Asia could fill several articles all on its own.

-Our Nightmare Before Christmas store offers a host of tricks and treats – or stocking stuffers, if you prefer – that capture the weirdness and whimsy of this landmark movie, now a firm fixture of so many people’s fall and winter celebrations.
-You can own everything from actual, hand-selected cels from the film, attractively mounted and framed; to poseable 16-inch Jack and Sally dolls (shipped in a bright red coffin, no less); to Jack Skellington floor mats for your car (if your commute isn’t already scary enough!).
+Our Nightmare Before Christmas store offers a host of tricks and treats – or stocking stuffers, if you prefer – that capture the weirdness and whimsy of this landmark movie, now a firm fixture in so many people’s fall and winter celebrations.
+You can own everything from actual hand-selected cels from the film, attractively mounted and framed; to poseable 16-inch Jack and Sally dolls (shipped in a bright red coffin, no less); to Jack Skellington floor mats for your car (if your commute isn’t already scary enough!).

-In 1993, the late Roger Ebert praised The Nightmare Before Christmas’ as “a feast for the eyes and the imagination.”
+In 1993, the late Roger Ebert praised The Nightmare Before Christmas as “a feast for the eyes and the imagination.”
 In action figures, sculptures, games, and more, that feast is still being served.
 The history of Nightmare Before Christmas toys and collectibles is still being written, with no final chapter in sight.